folio-org/docs/content/en/docs/Getting started/Installation/R2-2021/singleserverwithcontainers.md

 sudo docker ps | grep -v "^CONTAINER"
 ```

-There should be a container running mod-pubsub, plus Kafka and Zookeeper.
+There should be a container running mod-pubsub, plus Kafka and Zookeeper, as well as dependent modules (mod-login, mod-permissions, mod-users).

 Deploy the other backend modules one by one.
 Go through the list of modules in okapi-install.json.
 For a single module it works like this: